 As mentioned above, supporting these governance arrangements is an ERM Policy Framework which incorporates the key principles and standards in place.
-AIG Life has a suite of risk policies that align with AIG Group policy requirements as well as addressing local regulatory and business requirements.
+AIG Life has a suite of risk policies that align with its Parent's policy requirements as well as addressing local regulatory and business requirements.